Markim Hall, Second Floor

 Returnees Reflection Workshop

 This is a half-day interactive workshop offered on a Saturday at the beginning of each semester.
-The reflection workshop is a community space for students to discuss and process their off-campus study experiences, and to imagine how they will integrate what they learned off-campus into life at Macalester and their future learning.
+The reflection workshop is a community space for students to discuss and process their study away experiences, and to imagine how they will integrate what they learned while away into life at Macalester and their future learning.
 Discussions address questions such as:

 - What new ideas about the world and your place in it did you develop while away?

-- What experiences did you have off-campus that made you particularly aware of an aspect of your identity?
+- What experiences did you have while away that made you particularly aware of an aspect of your identity?

-Weekly Luncheon Series for Returnees from Off-Campus Study
+Weekly Luncheon Series for Returnees from Study Away

-Weekly lunches held on most Tuesdays from 12-1.The Returnee Lunch Series is designed to give recent off-campus study returnees a chance to gather with Macalester faculty and staff to reflect on and talk about issues that come up with particular salience to off-campus programs.
+Weekly lunches held on most Tuesdays from 12-1.The Returnee Lunch Series is designed to give recent study away returnees a chance to gather with Macalester faculty and staff to reflect on and talk about issues that come up with particular salience to study away programs.

-To your surprise, you might experience culture shock as you return to life in the US.
+To your surprise, you might experience culture shock as you return to life in the US and at Macalester.
 This process is commonly referred to as “re-entry” and merits discussion.
-While abroad, you developed new knowledge and skills and may have encountered new belief systems.
+While away, you developed new knowledge and skills and may have encountered new belief systems.
 Continuing to journal and process the experience back on-campus can be beneficial.
 Many resources are available both in print and on-line for you to access as you navigate re-entry.

 Some resources that we would recommend include: